aleckw/hello-world/README.md

-# hello-world
-Project 1 Hello World Hi I'm Aleck
-Needed to differentiate this from master.
+# Hello world trying to fix this.
+My name is aleck